 5 Dropshipping Tips & Best Practices

-2. Immerse yourself in the details of your agreements.
+- Immerse yourself in the details of your agreements.
 Your dropshipping contracts will cover the negotiated wholesale price.
-But those contracts should also cover such items as service level agreements (SLAs) for shipping times; the terms of returns, refunds, chargebacks and handling fees; fees for missed SLAs; and sanctions for breach of contract.
-For that hypothetical home furnishings retailer, this would mean making sure the dropshipping partner understands what the contract says about the manufacturer’s liability should products take too long to ship, get damaged in transit or need to be returned.
+But those contracts should also cover such items as service level agreements (SLAs) for shipping times; the terms of returns, refunds, chargebacks, and handling fees; fees for missed SLAs; and sanctions for breach of contract.
+For that hypothetical home furnishings retailer, this would mean making sure the dropshipping partner understands what the contract says about the manufacturer’s liability should products take too long to ship, get damaged in transit, or need to be returned.

-4. Invest in automation.
+- Invest in automation.
 Technology and data are essential parts of developing a dropshipping business.
 If there are low-cost tools for targeting customers, offering services or managing finances, take advantage of them.
-One thing that should certainly be explored are autonomous chatbots.
+One tool that should certainly be explored is autonomous chatbots.
 Automated chat sends an immediate signal to customers that online help is available at all times if they need it.

-5. Have a plan for when problems arise.
-It’s inevitable: Your suppliers will occasionally deliver late, damaged or incorrect products.
+- Have a plan for when problems arise.
+It’s inevitable: Your suppliers will occasionally deliver late, damaged, or incorrect products.
 Have processes in place for managing dissatisfied customers should your partner’s performance falter.
-If those lightbulbs arrive in pieces, it won’t matter if the logistics provider ignored the label that said “fragile” or the supplier forgot to put it on; the customer will blame you and it will be your problem.
+If those lightbulbs arrive in pieces, it won’t matter whether the logistics provider ignored the label that said “fragile” or the supplier forgot to put it on; the customer will blame you and it will be your problem.

 Dropshipping and Technology